blinkdog/sansa/README.md

 Object graph serialization library in CoffeeScript for Node.js

 ## Motivation
 When using JSON to serialize complex object graphs, it is easy to create a very large block of JSON with full representations of embedded objects.
-Even worse, it is easy to create an object graph with cycles, which leads to a
-TypeError: Converting circular structure to JSON.
+Even worse, it is easy to create an object graph with cycles, which leads to a `TypeError: Converting circular structure to JSON`.

 There is no easy way to overcome these problems.
-You can remove all the cycles from your object graph and be careful how you call JSON.stringify();
+The best we can hope for is to remove all the cycles from our object graphs and be careful how we call `JSON.stringify();`

-## Sansa's Solution
+## sansa's Solution

-Sansa breaks the object graph serialization problem into the smaller problem of serializing a bunch of small objects.
+sansa breaks the object graph serialization problem into the problem of serializing a number of small objects.
 The simple contents (boolean, number, string, etc.) are serialized directly to JSON.
 References to other objects are converted to UUIDs.
 Referenced objects are then serialized recursively.

 ### Object Graph with Cycles in JSON
     { "a": { "b": { "a": ...
 TypeError: Converting circular structure to JSON

-### Object Graph with Cycles in Sansa
+### Object Graph with Cycles in sansa
     {
       "uuid": "4cdc768b-1164-40d6-b2f4-4b319bc289d2",
       "a": "»211379b8-b9c0-4202-9c4b-a399aa18e11b"